yodiyo/yodiyo.github.io/PORTFOLIO.md

 **Project Overview**

-We helped Eminova Partners create a very smooth solution that digitizes Eminova Partners' processes and provides the end customer with a simplified way to participate in the opportunities Eminova Partners can present to their clients.
+We helped Eminova Partners create a very smooth solution that digitises Eminova Partners' processes and provides the end customer with a simplified way to participate in the opportunities Eminova Partners can present to their clients.

 🔗 **[View Project →](https://angrycreative.com/cases/eminova-partner-select/)**